Horze-International/zabbix-zendesk-alerts/README.md

 Remember to click Add to actually add it.

 Under the Recovery operations, it's identical as Operations, except the subject should be solve_ticket.

+## Zendesk
+### User
+Create a new user in Zendesk called Zabbix.
+Find the user ID.

+### API token
+Create a new API token in Zendesk.

+## Zabbix server
+Copy the conf.sample.py file to conf.py, replace the two your_zendesk_subdomain fields with your actual Zendesk subdomain.
+Replace the rest of the example values with real values, like API token, Zabbix user ID and your email.
+Now put the conf.py and zendesk_alert.py scripts in the alertscripts folder on the server where Zabbix is running.
+Where that is depends on your Zabbix installation.
+If it's a Linux server, make sure it's executable as well.

+Make a test trigger to see if it works.